ConduitPlatform/Conduit/packages/router/README.md

 The middlewares array should contain names of handlers that conduit knows about.
 In the future this may also include external urls.
 - middlewares?: string[];

+The cacheControl field works almost the same as the relevant HTTP header.
+It expects either public,max-age=number or private,max-age=number or nothing.
+If you sent any other string that those provided conduit will not utilize caching for the request.
+The number that you specify also sets the expiry time of conduit's cache.
+All caching takes place, AFTER middleware execution
+- cacheControl?: string;